appeltel/pychurch_fizzbuzz/README.md

 > ( for example the Church numeral '3' would be λf.λx.f(f(f(x))) )
 > that represent unicode codepoints, which if encoded and written to
 > an output device would be a correct solution output of the traditional
 > fizzbuzz interview test.
-Additionally produce abstractions for
+Additionally produce abstractions
-> that produce the head and tail of the list above when applied to the list.
+> that produce the head and tail of the list above when applied to the list,
+> as well as a predicate abstraction to determine if the list is empty.

 The lambda calculus solution would thus take the form: